mingshuwang/mingshu-website/content/publication/enlighten-244623/index.md

   with the notion of cities as the set of interactions across networks, as we have observed time-sensitive heterogeneous effects of road network structure on ride-sharing accessibility.
-publication: '*Computers, Environment and Urban Systems*, 80'
+publication: '*Computers, Environment and Urban Systems*'
 doi: 10.1016/j.compenvurbsys.2019.101430
 links:
 - name: URL